An experienced Tampa car accident attorney is standing by to help you.

 How Will Florida’s No-Fault Law Affect My Case?

 Florida is known as a “no-fault” state.
-Under the no-fault car insurance system, if you are involved in a car accident, your own insurance coverage initially pays (up to your policy limits) for your medical bills and other economic damages under what is known as personal injury protection (PIP) coverage, regardless of who was responsible for the accident.
+Under the no-fault car insurance system, if you are involved in a car accident, your own insurance coverage initially pays (up to your policy limits) for your medical bills and other economic damages under what is known as personal injury protection (PIP) coverage.
+This happens regardless of who was responsible for the accident.

 If you wish to file a lawsuit against the driver or other party responsible for the accident, your injuries must be deemed “serious” under state law.
 Florida law considers an injury to be serious if it involves one of the following characteristics: